Happy Thanksgiving from Vermont Living

 “Fresh” only means that the turkey has not been exposed to temperatures under 26 degrees.
-A frozen turkey can sometimes be better than a fresh turkey that has been kept awhile at a just below frozen temperature.
+A frozen turkey can sometimes be better than a fresh turkey that has been kept awhile at just below frozen temperature.
 To get a “real” fresh turkey, visit your local Vermont turkey farm.
 Order your turkey in advance as they oftentimes sell out or only prepare enough for the orders that they have.

 Thawing the Bird

 Thaw your frozen turkey in the refrigerator in a large pan or container.
 Juices will penetrate the wrappings.
 Allow 24 hours for every four pounds of meat.
 Remember to remove the innards and neck as soon as you can.
 This will allow the turkey to thaw faster.
 Be sure to rinse the bird with cold water before you start the seasoning or stuffing process.

-Most experts advise cooking the stuffing separately.
+Most experts advise cooking the turkey and the stuffing separately.
 It’s easier and safer.
 If you do choose to stuff your bird, only stuff about 2/3s full as the stuffing will expand.
 Never stuff the turkey in advance.

 Roasting a Turkey

 Some people choose to roast a turkey slowly at 325 degrees.
 Others get a covered roaster and turn the heat up to 375 or 400.
 Either is fine as long as you use a meat thermometer when cooking your turkey.
 An instant-reading thermometer is easiest.
 The thickest part of the breast should be cooked to 175 degrees F. Cook the thigh to 185 degrees and the stuffing to 165 degrees.
 Cook the bird breast side up.
 If you are cooking without a roaster, a foil tent can be used so that the bird doesn’t become too browned.

 Let the Turkey Rest

 When the turkey is done, let the turkey rest for 20 mins before you slice it.
 Remove the legs and wings first to get easier access to carving the breast, then proceed to remove the remaining meat.